+44 (0)20 7822 1200

 Tom practises across the full range of Chambers’ work, and is particularly interested in commercial and employment litigation, especially where conflicts of laws issues arise.

-Prior to joining Chambers, Tom graduated first in his year from the University of Reading, achieved a distinction in a master’s degree from University College London, and was awarded a PhD by Gonville and Caius College, Cambridge, where he was supervised by Professor Mark Elliott (Chair of the Faculty of Law, University of Cambridge) and examined by Lord Reed of Allermuir (President of the Supreme Court) and Professor Alison Young (Sir David Williams Professor, University of Cambridge).
+Prior to joining Chambers, Tom graduated first in his year from the University of Reading, achieved a distinction in a master’s degree from University College London, and was awarded a PhD by Gonville and Caius College, Cambridge, where he was examined by Lord Reed (President of the Supreme Court) and Professor Alison Young (Sir David Williams Professor, University of Cambridge).
 Tom was a Teaching Fellow at University College London for three years and still teaches at Cambridge, where he is a Bye-Fellow in Law at Murray Edwards College.
 Tom has published widely on legal topics.

 For the legal year 2019-20, Tom was the Judicial Assistant to Lady Arden and Lord Leggatt at the Supreme Court and Privy Council, where he was exposed to a number of high-profile cases across a range of disciplines.
 Tom worked closely with Justices in relation to the legal framework post-Brexit, and is particularly well placed to advise on matters relating to the Withdrawal Agreement and Implementation Period.

 Since returning to Chambers in August 2020, Tom has been instructed in cases involving multi-defendant employers’ liability disputes, commercial litigation representing a large multinational company, professional negligence arising from defective building works, and disputes regarding the content of applicable foreign law.